barchart/marketdata-api-js/README.md

 ### Examples

-Working examples are available for both web browser and Node.js environments.
+Working examples are available for web browser and Node.js environments.
 Please refer to the [documentation](http://barchart.github.io/marketdata-api-js/).

 ### Package Managers